-Life isn’t always easy.
-Buddha’s first noble truth state that “all beings suffer”.
-Its part of the package of being gifted this embodied life.
-But you always help make things better.
-You are my forever teacher, in the good times and the bad.
+Yoga is my forever teacher, in the good times and the bad.
 You always help remind me of who I really am, beyond the stories and emotions.
-You help guide my way home.
+It helps guide my way home.

-I feel beyond blessed and grateful to dedicate my life to you, to continue to evolve and grow and become a more balanced and diverse person and teacher with you.
+I feel beyond blessed and grateful to dedicate my life to practicing and sharing Yoga, opening my heart, discovering deeper dimensions.
+And I vow to continue to evolve and grow and become a more balanced and diverse person and teacher along the way.

 As soon as I started loving you and practicing Yoga, I felt openings and awakenings in my body and almost instantly the mind benefits started to creep in.
-With more space, flexibility and awareness of my body, I learned to heal 16 years of chronic pain in my outer knee and thigh.
+With more space, flexibility and awareness of my body, I learned to heal 16 years of chronic pain in my IT band – in my outer knee and thigh.
 I also began to feel a lifetime full of indecision and the dances with depression begin to loosen their grip.
 Resilience continues to grow stong all the time.